 Once you have a reasonably well defined research question, it is important to make sure your project has not already been recently and successfully undertaken.
 This means it’s important to find out if there are other research syntheses (including systematic reviews) that have been published or that are in the process of being published on your topic.

 If you are submitting your systematic review for funding, for example, you may want to make a good case that your review or synthesis is needed and not duplicating work that has already been successfully and recently completed—or that is in the process of being completed.
 It is also important to note that what is considered “recent” will depend on your discipline and the topic.

 Even if you do find another review or synthesis on your topic, it may be sufficiently out of date or you may find other defendable reasons to perform it again.
 In addition, looking at other research syntheses published around your topic may also help you refocus your question or redirect your research toward other gaps in the literature.

 These tips may not cover every possible type of research synthesis but they provide a decent start.

 Search databases specifically focused on systematic reviews using a very broad search strategy, databases such as:

 The Cochrane Library (including systematic reviews of interventions, diagnostic studies, prognostic studies, and more) is an excellent place to start.

-The example to the right shows the number of results for a simple search of the term statin* in the title, abstract, or keywords.
+The example shows the number of Cochrane Reviews with hiv AND circumcision in the title, abstract, or keywords.